bdrive/doc/pages/mydoc/2-100-team-manual.md

 ### **Team Preview**

 A quick preview on Team license is recommended in [https://www.netdrive.net/team/](https://www.netdrive.net/team/).
-Amazing functions such as team drive and file lock is waiting for your team work and remote jobs.
+Amazing functions such as team drive and file lock is waiting for your team work and remote jobs.<br>